Terms and Conditions of SAAS Agreement

-2.2 This Agreement shall continue in force for the term specified in Section 3(b) of the Order Form and shall be automatically renewed for the same period as the initial period, subject to termination in accordance with Clause 16.
+2.2 This Agreement shall continue in force for the term specified in your Order Summary and shall be automatically renewed for the same period as the initial period, subject to termination in accordance with Clause 15.

 (a) the Services may only be accessed or used by the officers, employees, agents and subcontractors of the Customer;

-(b) the Services may only be used by the named users identified in the Order Form, provided that the Customer may change, add or remove a designated named user in accordance with the procedure notified by the Provider to the Customer; and
+(b) the Services may only be used by the named users identified by the Customer to the Provider in writing, provided that the Customer may change, add or remove a designated named user in accordance with the procedure notified by the Provider to the Customer; and

-(a) the Customer must not sub-license its right to access and use the Services;
+(a) the Customer must not copy, rent, sell, lease, sub-license, distribute or assign its right to access and use the Services;

 (b) the Customer must not permit any unauthorised person to access or use the Services;